2025 film preview

 • Science fiction

-Bong Joon-ho’s long-awaited sci-fi followup to Parasite got pushed back by nearly a year, but it appears all systems are finally go.
+Bong Joon Ho’s long-awaited sci-fi followup to Parasite got pushed back by nearly a year, but it appears all systems are finally go.
 Robert Pattinson, sporting an unplaceable accent and general doofy demeanor, is a directionless slacker who volunteers to go to space as an ‘expendable’, a human canary in a coalmine meant to die repeatedly and get 3D-printed back to life.
-The trouble starts when he comes face to face with one of his own clones.
+The trouble starts when he comes face-to-face with one of his own 3D doppelganger.
 It’s a little bit Moon, a little bit Terry Gilliam – but knowing Bong, the finished product will be quite unlike anything else.

 In cinemas worldwide Apr 18